circlefin/perimeter-protocol/docs/index.md

 function previewRedeem(uint256 shares) external view returns (uint256)
 ```

-_Simulates the effects of their redeemption at the current block._
+_Simulates the effects of their redeemption at the current block.
+Per EIP4626, should round DOWN._

 ### redeem